Sarzora: Lake

 A village nestled amidst hillocks, it is known for its natural freshwater and rain-fed lake, which has been described as green and peaceful, and particularly suited for evening visits.

 Location, vicinity

-Sarzora is in the vicinity of Chinchinim, Dessua, Dramapur and other villages or hamlets of Salcete.
+Sarzora is in the vicinity of Chinchinim, Deussa, Dramapur and other villages or hamlets of Salcete.
 Of late, as in other parts of Goa, Sarzora too has become a venue for real estate deals.